karoskor/llm-simple-serverless-app/README.md

 If you encounter issues with the deployment:

-- Ensure you have enabled the Titan Text G1 - Express model in Amazon Bedrock
+- Ensure you have enabled the Claude 3.5 Sonnet model in Amazon Bedrock
 - Check CloudWatch Logs for any Lambda function errors
 - Verify that your AWS CLI credentials have sufficient permissions

+#### This architecture uses free tier AWS resources, this is not production ready application.
+When you finish working with the application it is a good practice to remove your resources to avoid generating any costs.

 ### Useful Links